Chapter 24

 Minutes later, having turned onto the narrower road, we reached the point to stop the car.
 It was still raining, though not as heavily, but apart from gradually diminishing lightning flashes, it was almost completely dark.
 The three of us managed to stay fairly dry, huddling together under the umbrella my older self had provided, trekking through the bush, his torch lighting our path.

-“Good,” came a thin voice over the babel.
+“Good,” came a thin voice over the Babel.
 My voice.
 Me senior.
 “Right on schedule, if memory serves.
 You had better get a move on, before the storm passes.
-Get undressed Steven.”
+Get undressed, Steven.”

 “What?!”
 I erupted.